hafizk9990/decentralized-crypto-exchange/README.md

 * **cancel( ... ):** Allows users to cancel their order before somebody fills it on the exchange.

 * **fill( ... ):** If a user finds an order listed, they can choose to fulfill it.

-* **fee( ... ):** Finally, the exchange has been implemented with the functionality charging 1% fee for all the trades that take place via the smart contracts powering it up.
+When the order is filled, the trade happens.
+When the trade happens, the exchange gets its 10% cut from the trade.

 That's it for the exchange.
 That's how we implemented the code that enables users to trade their assets on the exchange.